Which place is cheaper, Lake Garda or Milan?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Milan and Lake Garda.
 Many travelers come to Milan for the city activities, the music scene, and the family-friendly experiences.
+Also, many visitors come to Lake Garda in the summer for the beaches, the hiking, and the family-friendly experiences.

 People are often attracted to the plentiful sunshine in Lake Garda this time of the year.
 In Milan, it's very sunny this time of the year.
 Milan usually receives less sunshine than Lake Garda during summer.
 Milan gets 250 hours of sunny skies, while Lake Garda receives 286 hours of full sun in the summer.